greylabel/mac-dev-playbook/docs/full-mac-setup.md

 ### SSH
 #### Generating a new SSH key
-> @TODO: Investigate if this can be automated with Ansible and implications on remote Mac provisioning.

 > See Github's [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) for more information.